ab4d/Ab4d.SharpEngine.Samples/README.md

   build UI controls and can run on Windows, Linux and macOS.
   This sample uses Ab4d.SharpEngine.AvaloniaUI library that provides SharpEngineSceneView control.
-  The SharpEngineSceneView provides an Avalonia control that is very easy to use and can compose the 3D scene with the Avalonia UI objects (for example showing buttons on top of 3D scene).
+  The SharpEngineSceneView provides an Avalonia control that is very easy to use and can compose the 3D scene with the Avalonia UI objects (for example, showing buttons on top of the 3D scene).
   The sample can be started on Windows, Linux and on macOS (use a special macOS solution).
   See also "Building for macOS and iOS" section for more information on how to compile for macOS.

 - **Ab4d.SharpEngine.Samples.AvaloniaUI.VulkanBackend**\
-  This sample uses Avalonia UI which uses Vulkan as a backend, so the whole application is using Vulkan API (the UI controls are also rendered by Vulkan instead of DirectX or OpenGL as by default).
+  This sample uses Avalonia UI, which uses Vulkan as a backend, so the whole application is using Vulkan API (the UI controls are also rendered by Vulkan instead of DirectX or OpenGL as by default).
   Vulkan backend is setup in the Program.cs file.
   This provides the best integration of 2D UI and 3D graphics.
-  This requires Avalonia v11.1 which is currently in release candidate version (2024-07-05).
-  Because of this, the project is using Ab4d.SharpEngine.Samples.AvaloniaUI v2.0.8953-rc1 version.
-  When the Avalonia version will be released, a new Ab4d.SharpEngine.Samples.AvaloniaUI library will also be released.
   This sample can run only on Windows.

 - **Ab4d.SharpEngine.Samples.AvaloniaUI.CrossPlatform**\